-In early 2015, the STAY COOL Advisory Board identified the following San Diego County policy issues as strategic priorities for our educational and outreach events.
+The STAY COOL Advisory Board has identified the following San Diego County policy issues as strategic priorities for our educational and outreach events.
 By working to advance action with these policies, we can most effectively help reduce greenhouse gas emissions and help our region adapt to climate change.
-Our 2015 priority policies include:

 Transportation – advocating for smarter transportation policy that will result in reduced GHG emissions.